timothynegron/what-i-learned-in-week-3/README.md

 a-directory-name$ git pull
 ```

-If a programmers pushes changes to the a file that a co-programmer was working on and then that co-programmer pulls the new changes, a **conflict** would occur.
+If a programmers pushes changes to a file that a co-programmer was working on and then that co-programmer pulls the new changes, a **conflict** would occur.
 The co-programmer that pulled from the git server could then choose to **merge** both files, decline any changes, or accept the new changes and not keep the changes they've made.
 To avoid conflicts, programmers must communicate and plan out stages of development.

 ##### Here is a pictorial representation of the Git version control system: